Compute Architecture

 How do I decide if I should increase the size of my virtual instance or add an additional virtual instance?

-Configuring multiple virtual instances is useful for isolating compute resources for different workloads.
-However, to achieve the latency and throughput requirements for ingestion and queries of a specific workload, you will want to increase the size of your virtual instance.
+Additional virtual instances can be used to isolate ingestion from queries and/or isolate workloads from different applications.
+To achieve the latency and throughput requirements for ingestion, queries, and/or a specific workload, you can increase the size of your virtual instance.

-What is the data replication lag between the streaming ingest virtual instance and the query virtual instances
+What is the data replication lag between the Ingest VI and the Query VIs?

 To effectively power real-time data analytics, the data replication lag between the streaming ingest virtual instance and the query virtual instances is very low (on the order of tens of milliseconds).